insraq/insraq.github.com/_posts/2014-5-26-what-d3js-is-not.md

 ## D3 is Not a SVG Polyfill

-Unlike [Raphaël](http://raphaeljs.com/), which provides polyfill for SVG on browsers that does not support SVG.
-D3 manipulate SVG directly, without any abstraction layer.
+Unlike [Raphaël](http://raphaeljs.com/), which provides polyfill for SVG on browsers that do not support SVG.
+D3 manipulates SVG directly, without any abstraction layer.
 Your browser needs to support SVG for D3 to work properly.

 ## D3 Does Not Support Canvas or WebGL (Almost)